appscharles/libs_databaser/readme.md

 apply from: 'gradle/MigrationGenerator.gradle'
 ```

-Configure properties in defined `databaserConfig` in `MigrationGenerator.gradle` file.
+Configure properties in defined `migrationConfig` in `MigrationGenerator.gradle` file.

 Generate migration by task 'generateMigration'.

-# Test this library
-For IDE Intelij IDEA, add plugin `Ebean 11.x Enhancement`.
-This plugin
-must be installed for tests to run from IDE Intelij IDEA.
-For activate plugin, check
-`Ebean 11.x+ Enhancement` in menu `Build`.